 end

 _ isn't a keyword, but rather a convention widely adopted by programmers to denote dummy variables.
 These are variables included solely to meet syntactical requirements, but are never actually used or referenced within the code.
 In our example, the inclusion of _ is because for-loops must always include a variable to iterate over.
 While any other symbol could be used, _ signals programmers that its value can be safely ignored.We can initialize a vector by passing it to the function as a keyword argument.
-This even enables the use of similar(x) with x being a previous function argument.
+This strategy even enables the use of similar(x), where x is a previous function argument.
 Considering this, the following two implementations are equivalent.

 function foo(x)